 (3) The Minister may consult for the purposes of this section in any way that he or she thinks appropriate, and the Minister’s decision on the manner of consultation is not liable to be challenged, reviewed or called in question by a court.

-58. Permanent closure, notice of proposal to be given
+58. Permanent closure, procedure for

 (1) If the Minister proposes to permanently close a government school under section 56 the Minister is to publish notice of the proposal in the Government Gazette.